kashirin-alex/swc-db/docs/configure/properties/thriftbroker.md

-# ThriftBroker - Configuration Properties
+# The SWC-DB ThriftBroker - Configuration Properties